MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/resolve-orphaned-organization.md

 ## Prerequisites

 - You must be an [Azure DevOps Administrator](/azure/active-directory/users-groups-roles/directory-assign-admin-roles#azure-devops-administrator) in Azure AD.
 If you're using [Privileged Identity Management,](/azure/active-directory/privileged-identity-management/pim-configure?msclkid=303229fdc6c111ecaf0f666b2dd9cd6f) then the Azure DevOps Administrator must be of type [Active](/azure/active-directory/privileged-identity-management/pim-how-to-add-role-to-user?msclkid=5cdc55f5c6c011eca737e344cbe17b42).
 It isn't a requirement to be a Project Collection Administrator.
 - The Azure DevOps Administrator role can only claim ownership of organizations when the current owner and all members of the Project Collection Administrators group are inactive in the backing Azure AD.
-Azure DevOps defines inactive user accounts in the same manner as Azure AD.
+Azure DevOps and Azure AD define inactive user accounts the same.
 For more information, see [What are inactive user accounts?](/azure/active-directory/reports-monitoring/howto-manage-inactive-user-accounts)
 ### Find your Azure DevOps Administrator

 If you don't know who the Azure DevOps Administrator is for your organization, follow these steps to find out.